 Where does the Amsterdam One Day Walking Tour Start?

 We start this Amsterdam Walking Tour from Central Station – which is great for travelers coming to the city for just one day.
-However, we designed the Amsterdam walking tour route in loop, so you can start it from anywhere!
+However, we designed the Amsterdam walking tour route in loop, so you can actually start it from anywhere along it.

 Using our Amsterdam walking map, simply find the sight closest to your location – and set off on the tour from there!